SummerXIATIAN/WSCS_flask_url_shortener/assignment3.1/url_shortener/readme.md

 ### DECLARATION

 In assignment 3, we used the reference implementation of `url_shortener` and `users_auth` from Canvas (assignment2-barebone).
-Our work is to deploy each service in on container via docker.
+Our work is to deploy each service on container via docker.

 ### Code